cwsdigital/tailwind-utopia/README.md

 ```
 Setting this option to true will generate the clamp style of declarations.
 For more details on clamp, [Read this blog post from utopia.fyi](https://utopia.fyi/blog/clamp).

-**NB:** there are drawbacks to using clamp() - most notably for accessibility, as it can limit the users ability to zoom the text.
+**N.B.** there are drawbacks to using clamp() - most notably for accessibility, as it can limit the users ability to zoom the text.
 This can result in not meeting WCAG criteria.
 For more details [see this post from Adrian Roselli](https://adrianroselli.com/2019/12/responsive-type-and-zoom.html).

 #### prefix
 By default, this plugin will prefix all of the utility selectors with a prrefix of `fl:`.
 You can customise this to whatever you choose with this config option.
 This is the default as it avoids collision with Tailwind's base (static) text sizes.